 For thousands of years marriage has implied monogamy.
 In fact, marriage developed because monogamy was crucial to confirm paternity and establish lineage rights.
 In all but a few polygamous or polyandrous societies, non monogamy is not tolerated and often punished harshly.
 But how does the idea of sexual faithfulness to one person play into modern and/or non-traditional and non-religious marriages?

 Non monogamy is, by definition, not being romantically exclusive to one partner.
 It may also be referred to as an open relationship.
-Non monogamy includes all sorts of arrangements such allowing kissing, flirting or non-sexual dating, to one night stands, to full-blown outside relationships, to polyandry (a relationship between more than two partners).
-Non-monogamy groups claim it makes everyone happier, reflects more realistic expectations about marriage, and can prevent divorce.
-Pro-monogamy groups claim relaxed standards of fidelity are exactly what causing divorce, and only lead to broken hearts.
-Both sides have statistics and studies to back their case.
+Non monogamy includes all sorts of arrangements from allowing kissing, flirting or non-sexual dating, to one night stands, to full-blown outside relationships, to polyandry (a relationship between more than two partners).
+Non-monogamy groups claim their arrangement makes everyone happier, reflects more realistic expectations about marriage, and can prevent divorce.
+Pro-monogamy groups argue that relaxed standards of fidelity are exactly what are causing divorce and only lead to broken hearts.
+Both sides have statistics and studies to back their cases.
 Continue reading ‘The question of non monogamy’